jianwen-android/computing2022/README.md

 #### Flex sensor

-Alternatively, you can use bend sensors to measure the bend of a finger, this method will be more accurate, less bulky and easier to wear but will require more time and effort to create the sensors.
+Alternatively, you can use bend sensors to measure the bend of a finger, this method will be more accurate, less bulky and easier to wear but will require more time and effort to create if you don't choose to buy the sensors.

 Instructions on how to make them:
 [Instructables](https://www.instructables.com/How-to-Make-FLEX-Sensor-at-Home-DIY-Flex-Sensor/)